-For the years 1997 - 2002, annual catches of sharks by species in the BSAI were estimated using a pseudo-blend method (Gaichas 2001, 2002).
+This report summarizes incidental shark catches by species as two data time series: 1997 - 2002 and 2003 - 2007.
+Sharks have been reported by species at the NMFS AKRO since 2003.
+Shark catches by species from 1997 - 2002 were estimated by staff at the AFSC using a pseudo-blend method (Gaichas 2001, 2002).
 In the pseudo-blend method, target fisheries were assigned to each vessel / gear / management area / week combination based upon retained catch of allocated species, according to the same algorithm used by the NMFS AKRO.
 Observed catches of other species (as well as forage and non-specified species) were then summed for each year by target fishery, gear type, and management area.
-The ratio of observed Other Species group catch to observed target species catch was multiplied by the NMFS AKRO blend-estimated target species catch within that area, gear, and target fishery (Table 3).
+The ratio of observed Other Species group catch to observed target species catch was multiplied by the NMFS AKRO blend-estimated target species catch within that area, gear, and target fishery (Table 6).
 This method more closely matched the NMFS AKRO blend catch estimation system than the previous pseudo-blend estimation method (Gaichas et al. 1999) and is therefore considered more accurate.
 In making these catch estimates, we are assuming that Other Species catch aboard observed vessels is representative of Other Species catch aboard unobserved vessels throughout the BSAI.
 Observer coverage is fairly complete in the BSAI, but because observer assignment to vessels is not random, there is a possibility that this assumption is incorrect.

-Based on the pseudo-blend estimates from 1997 - 2002 Gaichas (2001, 2002) and the NMFS AKRO estimates from 2003 - 2006, BSAI shark catch composed from 1% to 5% of Other Species total catch (Table 3).
-Pacific sleeper sharks composed 69% of total shark catch, unidentified sharks 22%, salmon sharks 8%, and spiny dogfish 1% (Table 3).
+Based on the pseudo-blend estimates from 1997 - 2002 Gaichas (2001, 2002) and the NMFS AKRO estimates from 2003 - 2007, BSAI shark catch composed from 1% to 5% of Other Species total catch (Table 6).
+Pacific sleeper sharks composed 69% of total shark catch, unidentified sharks 22%, salmon sharks 8%, and spiny dogfish 1% (Table 6).

 From 1997 - 2001 in the BSAI, Pacific sleeper sharks were caught primarily by the Pacific cod longline fishery (30%), pollock pelagic trawl fishery (26%), Greenland turbot longline fishery (17%), flatfish trawl fishery (12%), and sablefish longline fishery (10%) (Table 5).
-From 1997 - 2002 in the BSAI, Pacific sleeper sharks were caught primarily in areas 521 (57%) and 517 (20%) (Table 9, Figure 2).
-There appears to be an increasing trend in catch of Pacific sleeper sharks from BSAI areas 521 and 517 during the years 1997 - 2002 (Figure 2) which may reflect and change in fishing effort.
-Catches of spiny dogfish, salmon shark, and other shark were rare in the BSAI (Tables 4, 6, 7, 8, 10, and 11; Figures 1 and 3).
-Pseudo-blend shark catch by gear type was not available for 2002 (Tables 4 - 7).
+From 1997 - 2002 in the BSAI, Pacific sleeper sharks were caught primarily in areas 521 (57%) and 517 (20%) (Table 7, Figure 4).
+There appears to be an increasing trend in catch of Pacific sleeper sharks from BSAI areas 521 and 517 during the years 1997 - 2002 (Figure 4) which may reflect and change in fishing effort.
+Catches of spiny dogfish, salmon shark, and other shark were rare in the BSAI (Tables 8 - 13; Figures 5 and 6).
+Pseudoblend shark catch by gear type was not available for 2002 (Tables 8 - 10 and 14).
 Shark catches by species from the NMFS AKRO for the years 2003 - 2006 were not broken down by gear type and region for this assessment.